 Vision SLAM

-Another, one of the important technology similar with LiDAR SLAM is camera-based SLAM, or known as Vision SLAM in autonomous vehicle.
-Modern deep learning in autonomous vehicles improves, vision SLAM uses cameras and computer vision algorithms, where the vehicle analyses the image step-by-step to control and identify the movement and the environment.
+Another important technology similar to LiDAR SLAM is camera-based SLAM, also known as Vision SLAM, in autonomous vehicles.
+Modern deep learning in autonomous vehicles improves; vision SLAM uses cameras and computer vision algorithms, where the vehicle analyses the image step-by-step to control and identify the movement and the environment.

 - Robotics SLAM technology